turbits/ISM-A2-AttackTree/README.md

 ## Other Features
 The Calculate Totals button updates the totals and averages of the tree nodes for the "probability" and "cost" values.
-The user can also expand and collapse all nodes in the tree with the Expand All and Collapse All buttons.
+The user can also expand and collapse all nodes in the tree with the `Expand All Nodes` and `Collapse All Nodes` buttons, or delete the entire tree with the `Delete Tree` button.

 ## Software Issues and Limitations